Nuvalence/java-docker-workshop/workshops/arch-evol-2/README.md

 # Document Storage using S3 and Dynamo Workshop
-In this workshop, we will deploy an http API to ECS and proxy to the endpoint in the container using API Gateway.
+In this workshop, we will deploy an HTTP API to ECS and proxy to the endpoint in the container using API Gateway.
 This will also involve the creation of an Application Load Balancer.

 ## Problem statement
-Now that we have code to write to both Dynamo and S3, we are going to create an http app that has two endpoints:
+Now that we have code to write to both Dynamo and S3, we are going to create an http application that has two endpoints:
 * A healthcheck endpoint that is a `GET` at `/` (the root resource) which should return `ok` and a response code of 200 (we'll use this as a healthcheck)
 * An endpoint that accepts payloads of the form `{"content":"Hello World"}` which is a `POST` to `/document` Our goal is to put this app in a container to be able to run it on Fargate in ECS